-Currently, WhatsApp one of the most used instant messaging applications as it has over 2 Billion Users worldwide.
+Currently, WhatsApp is one of the most used instant messaging applications.
+According to Google, it has over 2 Billion users worldwide.
 Unfortunately, because of its popularity, most app developers are trying to cash in on the hype.
-They are doing this by creating knock-off versions of the application, with the most popular being GBWhatsApp.
+How, you ask?
+By developing knock-off versions of the application, with the most popular being GBWhatsApp.

 There are others like Whatsapp Plus, YoWhatsApp, FMWhatsApp, OGWhatsApp and WhatsApp Prime.
 In as much as these applications come with some cool features, there are one too many dangers to consider.